 A toxic workplace can make or break your small business.
-Here’s what SMBs need to know.
+Here are some signs of trouble to look for and ways to change course.

 But what causes toxicity in the workplace?
-In this article, we’ve listed out signs to look for and how to create a more inclusive and healthy work environment.
+In this article, we list signs to look for, identify what employees want and discuss key areas where decisive steps can help to create a more inclusive and healthy work environment.

 What is a toxic workplace?